Recurring Giving Frequency Trends

 However, while industry statistics offer valuable insights, they are just a starting point.
 Every nonprofit’s donor base is unique, and success comes from analyzing your data to see how your donors align with sector-wide trends.
 Are your supporters more likely to start recurring gifts on Giving Tuesday?
 Do your monthly donors stay engaged long-term?
 Are you losing revenue due to failed payments?

 The only way to answer these questions—and adjust your strategy accordingly—is by having a robust nonprofit CRM in place.
-A powerful CRM helps you track donor behavior, identify key trends, and personalize outreach, making converting one-time donors into long-term supporters easier.
+A powerful CRM helps you track donor behavior, identify key trends, and personalize outreach, making it easier to convert one-time donors into long-term supporters.
 By investing in the right technology, nonprofits can optimize their recurring giving programs and create a sustainable foundation for the future.

 Start using data to your advantage and make recurring giving a core part of your fundraising success!